 - Open trails earlier and keep them skiable longer.

 - Keep healthy, in-town recreation opportunities that reduce driving and carbon emissions and improve the physical and mental well-being of our community.

 - Allows for other recreational uses of the field, such as running and cycling, as well as hay production.

 Since 1936, Bozeman's ski club has enabled each generation to ski, to experience the mountains, build friendships, and develop lifelong skills and a love of skiing.
 We provide access to a lifetime of outdoor opportunities through world-class ski programs and grooming 70+km of public and in-town winter trails.

 - In 2005, with permission from the City of Bozeman, BSF drilled a well on the southwest corner of Sunset Hills and made snow for five years.
 We'll use that same well, but with an added 32,000-gallon underground cistern to cool the water for better snowmaking conditions.

-- We've raised approximately 89% of the needed $979,000 for the project.
+- As of March 2021, we've raised approximately 96% of the needed $979,000 for the project.
 This is a separate capital campaign that does not impact BSF's regular programs, fundraising, or budget.

 - The City of Bozeman approved the project and the construction permits, and they also approved a contribution of $150,000 of cash-in-lieu-of-parkland funds toward the project.